cheind/py-motmetrics/Readme.md

     ]
 )
 print(df)

 """
 0      MATCH   a    1  0.2
 1       MISS   b  NaN  NaN
 """
 ```

-While `a` was matched, `b` couldn't be matched because of lacking hypotheses.
+While `a` was matched, `b` couldn't be matched because no hypotheses are left to pair with.

 ```python
 df = acc.update(